Our Land Rover Defender - our mobile home

 · As little complex electronics as possible

-With these criteria, there is an alternative to the Santana or the various Land Cruiser types.
+With these criteria, the Santana or the various Land Cruiser types are available as alternatives.

 After analyzing the used car situation, it quickly became clear that it would be a new car.
-Which, in hindsight, proved to be a good thing because we now know the car from the start.
+This proved to be a good decision in retrospect, as we now know the car from the beginning.

-Our Landy was built in 2005, special model "Limited Edition" No. 115 of 150.
-It is the last TD5 series with the flat hood, the super nice red-brown leather upholstery and the polished aluminum parts.
+Our Land Rover is a 2005 special "Limited Edition" model, number 115 of 150.
+It's the last TD5 series with the flat hood, the gorgeous reddish-brown leather upholstery, and the polished aluminum parts.
 A beautiful home, which is always very important to us.
-And in the meantime I was also able to convince Bettina of this vehicle.
+And in the meantime, I've also managed to convince Bettina to buy this vehicle.

-In the first few years it was mainly our main vehicle and driving force.
-Back then we traveled a lot in the caravan.
-The high train load makes traveling very relaxed.
-For us, the caravan was always a vehicle and not a standing thing.
+In the first few years, it was primarily our main vehicle and workhorse.
+Back then, we traveled a lot with the caravan.
+The high towing capacity made traveling very relaxing.
+For us, the caravan was always a vehicle, not a stationary piece of equipment.

 In 2016 the final decision was made to convert the Land Rover into a motorhome.

-It was clear from the start that it would be our home when traveling in the future.
-Therefore it had to be completely rebuilt.
-From a 9-seater to a 2-seater with the option to reinstall the rear bench seat and thus have at least 4 seats.
+From the beginning, it was clear that it would be our home on our travels in the future.
+Therefore, it had to be completely converted: from a 9-seater to a 2-seater with the option of reinstalling the rear bench seat, thus providing at least 4 seats.

 The most important points for us are:

-· If the weather is bad, we must have enough space in the vehicle
+In bad weather we must have enough space in the vehicle

-· In extreme cases, we need to be able to sleep in the car
+In extreme cases, we must be able to sleep in the car

 · A toilet in the vehicle